 “Figure out what you’re jealous of, then figure out what you really want and start making it a priority in your life,” Mike says.
 “Be grateful for the things you already have, whether that means your health, close friendships, the love of your family or your fulfilling career.”

-Common Mistake #6: Using Your Emotions, Not Your Mind, To Decide What to Buy
+Mistake #6: Using Your Emotions, Not Your Mind, to Decide What to Buy

 The biggest impact of emotional purchases goes beyond just scams and tricks; you’ll most likely cut into your savings or go into debt with impulse buys.

 To avoid this, Andrea Woroch recommends asking yourself “Why?” before you head out on a random shopping trip.